Today's Articles

 Townsend was addicted to drugs and alcohol, and after seeking treatment, he thought of writing about his experiences in Let’s Get It On.
 He took the idea to his friend, Marvin Gaye, who was looking for a way to follow his groundbreaking What’s Going On (1971) album.
 The resulting album also contained the poignant love song, If I Should Die Tonight.
 Townsend also worked with Gaye on an album about his divorce, Here My Dear (1978), and his hit single, Got To Give It Up.

 In 1974, Townsend wrote and produced the Impressions’ Finally Got Myself Together (I’m A Changed Man).
 He was putting his message across, “How else could I share what I felt except through songwriting?
 I learned to overcome the problem by learning to love people.
-Not love the whole world, but those who are really close to you.”
+Not love the whole world, but those close to you.”
 Ed Townsend was married twice and had two sons and one daughter.
 He died on August 13, 2003, in San Bernardino, CA.

 To Become a Conductor or Composer